yahoo/elide-doc/pages/guide/v5/03-security.md

 ## User
 ---------------------

 Each request is associated with a `User` object.
-The User is simply an opaque object that wraps something meaningful to the underlying framework.
+The User is simply an object that wraps a `java.security.Principal` object.
+It includes methods to:
+1. Extract the user name.
+2. Extract the underlying principal.
+3. Check if the user belongs to a particular role.

 ### Spring Boot User Object

-When using Spring Boot, the user object always wraps the [Principal](https://docs.oracle.com/javase/10/docs/api/java/security/Principal.html) extracted by Spring Security.
+When using Spring Boot, the `User` object always wraps the `org.springframework.security.core.Authentication` extracted by Spring Security.

-### Elide Library & Standalone User Object
+### Elide Standalone User Object

-When using elide standalone or Elide directly as a library, the user is simply an opaque object that wraps an instance of a [SecurityContext](https://docs.oracle.com/javaee/7/api/javax/ws/rs/core/SecurityContext.html) object.
+When using elide standalone, the `User` objects wraps the JAXRS [SecurityContext](https://docs.oracle.com/javaee/7/api/javax/ws/rs/core/SecurityContext.html) object.

 The `SecurityContext` is created outside the Elide framework in a [JAX-RS](https://jcp.org/en/jsr/detail?id=311) [ContainerRequestFilter](https://docs.oracle.com/javaee/7/api/javax/ws/rs/container/ContainerRequestFilter.html):